BlWasp/rs-shell/README.md

     [+] Special commands
     > autopwn
-        escalate to the SYSTEM account from any local account by exploiting a zero day
+        escalate to the SYSTEM or root account from any local account by exploiting a zero day
 ```

 The `load` commands permit to load and execute directly in memory: